MauricioRibeiroA/personal-project/README.md

 #study more about DOMContentLoaded e OnLoad

 #update backgrounds and find out how to scroll the page with the contents floating over the background

+#remember to use the target="_blank" for externs links